 Founded in 1933, the Pittsburgh Steelers are the seventh-oldest team in the National Football League and the oldest team in the AFC.
 The team has won numerous trophies and has loyal fans throughout its history.
 This community of dedicated fans, often referred to as “Steeler Nation,” is known in stadiums and homes across the United States.
 The Steelers are known for their adoration and track record in the league, including being second only to one team in Super Bowl victories.

 The Steelmark emblem is a unique representation of the team’s industrial roots.
-It is a circular symbol with three colored figures, often referred to as “asteroids.”
+It is a circular symbol with three colored figures, often called “asteroids.”
 Each figure symbolizes a key component in the steelmaking process.
 The design enhances the emblem and references the team’s heritage and the city’s historic role in the steel industry.
-The emblem embodies the hard work and resilience of the Pittsburgh Steelers’ spirit through its intricate details.
+The emblem embodies the Pittsburgh Steelers’ spirit of hard work and resilience through its intricate details.

 San Francisco 49ers

 The San Francisco 49ers, founded in 1944 and joining the NFL in 1950, were the first major professional sports organization to settle in San Francisco.
-In the decades since, the team has won five Super Bowl titles, cementing its position in the upper echelon of NFL franchises.
-The team’s success extends beyond the field: today, it ranks as the sixth most valuable NFL team in terms of financial valuation.
+In the decades since, the team has won five Super Bowl titles, cementing its place among the NFL’s upper echelon.
+The team’s success extends beyond the field: today, it ranks as the sixth-most-valuable NFL team.

 The San Francisco 49ers take a minimalistic but effective approach.
-The emblem is built around a red-colored oval with black and gold accents.
+The emblem is built around a red oval with black and gold accents.
 Central to this shape are the initials “SF,” presented as a monogram.
 The design resembles the Kansas City Chiefs team monogram but remains distinctive.
 The shape of the letter “SF” serves as an aesthetic element and embodies the spirit and heritage of the team it represents.
-The use of red, black, and gold hues matches the team’s official colors while giving it a unique and recognizable identity in American professional soccer.
+The use of red, black, and gold hues matches the team’s official colors and gives it a unique, recognizable identity in American professional soccer.

 Kansas City Chiefs